CivicActions/ssp-toolkit/docs/ssp.md

 Access to the system is authorized by the System Owner or Project Manager for each role as described in AC-2.

 ##### Drupal

-Upon account creation, the Drupal software assigns each user account a unique numerical user ID (uid).
-This uid is used internally by the system to track user actions such as content creation or editing.
+Upon account creation, the Drupal software assigns each user account a unique numerical user ID (UID).
+This UID is used internally by the system to track user actions such as content creation or editing.
 The numerical user IDs are never reused even if their user accounts are subsequently blocked or deleted.

 #### b

 ##### CivicActions

 User accounts are assigned a unique identifier in the form of a unique username, password and email address based on the system for allocating user accounts described in AC-2.
-In accordance with CivicActions Identification and Authentication (IA) Policy <https://github.com/CivicActions/compliance-docs/blob/master/IA-Policy.md>, CivicActions internal users are uniquely identified by creation of an organizational account with a username based on each user's first and last names.
+In accordance with CivicActions Identification and Authentication (IA) Policy outlined at <https://github.com/CivicActions/compliance-docs, CivicActions internal users are uniquely identified by the creation of an organizational account with a username based on each user's first and last names.

 ##### Drupal

 When Drupal user accounts are created, users' email addresses are verified by sending a single-use activation link to the user’s mailbox.
 The email recipient then uses the activation link to log in to the website and supply a password which must meet the system's password complexity requirements.

 #### c